 In the Primary Years Programme, young learners are encouraged to make natural connections between different learning areas, in an effective programme of inquiry and transdisciplinary learning.

 As students progress into the Middle Years Programme, learning areas become more compartmentalised by necessity, due to the increasing depth of specialist knowledge to be acquired.
 However, each year students in the Middle Years Programme must study at least one collaboratively-planned interdisciplinary unit that involves two or more subject groups.
 Interdisciplinary teaching and learning is systematically and meticulously planned by our teaching staff, to ensure students maximise the benefits of this progressive, best-practise learning strategy.

 As knowledge and information multiply, critical thinkers must successfully integrate disciplinary perspectives to understand complex issues and ideas.

 Action and Service

 Action and service are values that run through every level of the International Baccalaureate Programme.

 Through Service Learning, MYP students strive to be caring members of the community who are committed to making a positive difference to the lives of others, and to the environment.

-Students are encouraged to follow the ISWA Learner Profile (adopted from the International Baccalaureate) that encourages them to be learners, thinkers, inquirers, caring, communicators, principled, reflective, open minded, knowledgeable and balanced.
+Students are taught to embody the ISWA Learner Profile (adopted from the International Baccalaureate) that encourages them to be thinkers, inquirers, caring, communicators, principled, reflective, open-minded, knowledgeable, risk-takers, and balanced.

 Transitions from the MYP